ell10tt/html-css-vladyslav-serikov/README.md

     3. fix the main page sizes
     4. products - 80% (adaptize)
     5. cart - 90% (adapt it for mobile)
-    6. summit shield jacket - 70%
+    6. summit shield jacket - 90% (adapt it for mobile)
+    7. billing - 80% (make it like a form)